-1. Don’t announce a workforce reduction unless necessary.
 Why give someone a reason to report bad news?
 However, if you don’t announce the layoffs and you get inquiries, be prepared and come clean.
 There’s nothing worse than an angry former employee getting his or her say in the media while the company stays quiet.

-2. Public statements regarding layoffs should come from the chief executive officer and no one else.
 The CEO is ultimately responsible for the management of the company and that includes layoffs.
 A quote from the public relations department gives the outside world — and those directly impacted by the layoffs — the impression that the CEO does not want to take responsibility for the decision.
 That does not help the company’s public image.

 Were they given severance?
 Outplacement services?
 Told that they could be re-hired if business picks up?
 If your company is doing something to help those who are laid off, let people know.
 The information will, at the very least, be one positive in a negative story.

 Some workforce reductions are for strategic reasons such as increasing efficiency or cutting costs.
 Simply saying that the economy or business has gone south is not enough.
 Give the media an in-depth explanation of why your particular business or organization is experiencing problems.
 This information will paint a better picture of the challenges the business faces, generating sympathy instead of apathy or anger.

 Such comments devalue the workers who have been laid off, and no one is buying the idea that less human talent is going to make a company better.

 Regardless of the health of the economy, preparation is one of the key components to public relations, and preparing for the bad news, such as layoffs, is as important as preparing for the good.

-This article, written by Ben Silverman, originally appeared in PR Fuel (http://www.ereleases.com/prfuel), a free weekly newsletter from eReleases (http://www.ereleases.com), the online leader in affordable press release distribution.
-To subscribe to PR Fuel, visit: http://www.ereleases.com/prfuel/subscribe/.
+This article, written by Ben Silverman, originally appeared in PR Fuel (https://www.ereleases.com/prfuel), a free weekly newsletter from eReleases (https://www.ereleases.com), the online leader in affordable press release distribution.
+To subscribe to PR Fuel, visit: https://www.ereleases.com/prfuel/subscribe/.